Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

 Another important contribution to extrinsic broadening in STS experiments comes from the lock-in modulation of the bias voltage.
 The effect on the spectra can be described by a further convolution of the differential conductance $G(V)$~\cite{Gruber:JPCM:2018,Esat:PRB:2015} as

 where the lock-in function $\chi_{\rm m}$ is given by $\chi_{\rm m}(V)=2\sqrt{V_{\rm m}^2 -V^2}/\pi {V_{\rm m}}^2$ for $V\le{V_{\rm m}}$ and $\chi_{\rm m}(V)=0$ otherwise. $V_{\rm m}=\sqrt2\,V_{\rm rms}$ is the amplitude of the bias modulation.
 Thanks to the analytic solution (\ref{eq:Hurwitz-Fano}) of the first convolution (\ref{eq:dIdV}), this second convolution can be computed numerically efficiently enough to be used in the fitting procedure~\cite{GitHub}.
 The resulting Frota width parameter $\Delta$ yields the Kondo width without the extrinsic broadening due to FD smearing or lock-in modulation.
 Thus, $\Gamma=2.542\Delta$ now essentially yields the \emph{intrinsic} halfwidth of the Kondo resonance at a given temperature $T$ since the two most important STM inherent contributions of extrinsic broadening have been removed.
-Fig.~\ref{fig:Hurwitz-fits}(b) shows in blue and green circles the intrinsic Kondo halfwidths extracted in this way, which can be fitted even better by Eq.~(\ref{eq:kondowidth}), resulting in a mean square error of ${\rm MSE}_{\rm HL} = 1870\,\mu{\rm V}^2$ compared to ${\rm MSE}_{\rm H} = 2474\,\mu{\rm V}^2$ for the fits using just the Hurwitz-Fano lineshape.
+Fig.~\ref{fig:Hurwitz-fits}(b) shows in blue and green circles the intrinsic Kondo halfwidths extracted in this way, which can be fitted even better by Eq.~\ref{eq:kondowidth}, resulting in a mean square error of ${\rm MSE}_{\rm HL} = 1870\,\mu{\rm V}^2$ compared to ${\rm MSE}_{\rm H} = 2474\,\mu{\rm V}^2$ for the fits using just the HF lineshape.
+In order to visualize the effect of FD broadening in our experimental dataset (DS1 and DS2), in the Supplemental Material~\cite{supplemental} we compare the linewidths from Fig.~\ref{fig:frotafits}b (Frota fit) with the linewidths from Fig.~\ref{eq:Hurwitz-Fano}b (Hurwitz fit), emphasizing the importance of removing extrinsic FD broadening.